BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/02-components-interaction.md

 ## 🧠 Step 3: Controllers monitor etcd state

-- The **scheduler** constantly watches for unscheduled pods via the API server.
+- The **scheduler** the controller-manager (which includes the Pod controller) continuously monitors etcd for updates
 - The Pod controller(included in Controller-manager) looks at the Pods stored in etcd and checks their status.
 It sees that the new Pod you just created is Pending because it doesn't yet have a node assigned.
 - The Pod controller then alerts the scheduler that there’s an unscheduled Pod.